pluralsight/guides/draft/java-and-j2ee/getting-started-with-jshell/article.md

 # Introduction

-Imagine you have been given a new library to perform some date operations and you want to try it to see how it works.
+Imagine you have been given a new library and you want to try it to see how it works.

 What would you do?